elanmarae/okinawa-curry/README.md

 $("h1").html("Housing Ownership in Kentucky");
 ```

-The result, when we refresh our web browser, is that upon the page load JQuery has selected the h1 tag and dynamically updated the content:
+The result, when we refresh our web browser, is that upon the page load jQuery has selected the h1 tag and dynamically updated the content:

 ![dynamically updated h1 content](graphics/h1-updated.png)
 **Figure 01.** Dynamically updated h1 content

-JQuery offers many exciting possibilities for enriching a user experience, as well as an extended [JQuery UI](https://jqueryui.com/) library.
+jQuery offers many exciting possibilities for enriching a user experience, as well as an extended [jQuery UI](https://jqueryui.com/) library.
 For now, we're going to use it to dynamically load some data into our document for use with our Leaflet map.

+<a name="dynamic-loading-data-using-jquerys-ajax-request"></a>
-## Dynamic loading data using JQuery's AJAX request
+## Dynamic loading data using jQuery's AJAX request

 So far within MAP672 we've loaded an external GeoJSON file into our script at runtime by creating that file as a JavaScript file and using the HTML `src` attribute (e.g., `<script src="power-plants.js"></script>`).
 Moving forward, we'll be using a different approach to get our data into our maps: a technique known as **asynchronous JavaScript and XML (AJAX)**.